Guide

 S corp taxation

-S corps can share profits with shareholders tax free – a tax advantage over LLCs.
-While it is tax free for the S corp, the profits reported as distributions are only taxable if the distributions exceed the shareholder’s basis.
+S corps can share profits with shareholders tax-free, which is a tax advantage over LLCs.
+While it is tax free for the S corp, the profits reported as distributions are only taxable if the distributions exceed the shareholder's basis.

-An S corp owner must pay themselves an employee salary that is ‘reasonable’ for their industry.
-Although this salary is subject to payroll tax, owners can then distribute the remaining profits to shareholders in the form of tax free dividends.
+An S corp owner must pay themselves a salary that is 'reasonable' for their industry.
+Although this salary is subject to payroll taxes, owners can then distribute the remaining profits to shareholders in the form of tax-free dividends.

 This structure allows more S corp tax savings compared with LLCs.
 But the IRS has stricter requirements for S corps, like shareholder restrictions and compliance requirements.
 The IRS has more information on S corp and LLC taxes, respectively.